TezBaydu/Milestone-Project-2-Holiday/TEST.md

 2. Understand what site is providing (at this stage).
     - Synopsis on Home section.
 3. To be able to see and be aware of recommended locations and various elements associated with them.
+    - Interest recommendations of Activities, Restaurants and Hotels.
+    - More Info buttons directing user to associated sites.
 4. To be able to navigate and interact with map to get better understanding of location.
+    - Map markers showing several recommended locations.
+    - Interactive google map which can be zoomed in and expanded for larger devices.
 5. Be able to navigate to relevant social links.
     - Footer at bottom with buttons directing to social sites.
 6. Be able to contact site company and be part of newsletter/e-mail contact list.